telerik/kendo-ui-core/docs/controls/editors/slider/overview.md

 # Slider Overview

-The [Kendo UI Slider widget](http://demos.telerik.com/kendo-ui/slider) provides a rich input for selecting values.
+The [Kendo UI Slider widget](http://demos.telerik.com/kendo-ui/slider) provides a rich input for selecting numeric values.
 Unlike the HTML5 range input, the Slider provides a consistent experience across browsers and delivers a rich API and event model.

 ## Getting Started